 |Examples: different trophic positions occupied by Darwin’s finches.

 What is a Habitat? – Definition of Habitat

 “A habitat is a place or area where a species grows, lives or thrives.”

-Temperature, sunlight, rainfall, types of soil, etc. and other abiotic factors determine the presence of organisms present in an area.
+Temperature, sunlight, rainfall, types of soil, etc. and other abiotic factors determine the presence of organisms in an area.
 These factors prevailing in an area determine the best-suited species for that environment.

 Habitat is the best-suited condition for a species and provides ideal conditions for a species to grow, adapt, reproduce and flourish.

 It is the energy or nutrient-providing area for an organism.
 The habitat of a species describes the totality of abiotic factors to which the species is exposed in the area.

 Examples of habitats include deserts, ponds, freshwater lakes, oceans, mountains, grassland, forest, etc.